 Please note the following checked items: □ 1.
 Sign and return the CONSENT FOR EVALUATION form.
 (Tests to be used are noted on the attached form.) □ 2.
 Complete the enclosed and return it to us. □ 3.
-Arrange to meet with the team as described below, to discuss the proposed actions. □ 4.
+Arrange to meet with the team as described below, to discuss the proposed actions. □ 4 .
 A copy of the "Parental Rights for Public School Receiving Special Education Services - Notice of Procedural Safeguards" is enclosed. y of this booklet must be given to you at least one time per year.
-You may also obtain a copy of this et at any time from your local special education office. - have questions about the information provided, or want help in understanding these procedural ards, please contact me.
-Please callat Betwe en the hours ofand Propos sed Meeting Arrangements Date TimeLocation present time we anticipate the following required IEP Team Members will be meeting with us. members of the IEP Team require agreement or consent in writing to be excused from the IEP ag: Regular educator (Not less than one) • Special Educator • Individual to interpret Instructional implications of Evaluation results • Authorized Representative of the LEA present time we anticipate the following IEP Team Members will be meeting with us.
-The following meetin ers of the IEP Team do NOT require agreement or consent in writing to be excused from the IEP ers of the IEP Team do NOT require agreement or consent in writing to be excused from the IEP ag: If the o ers of the IEP Team do NOT require agreement or consent in writing to be excused from the IEP ag:
+You may also obtain a copy of this et at any time from your local special education office. • have questions about the information provided, or want help in understanding these procedural ards, please contact me.
+Please callat Betwe en the hours ofand Propos sed Meeting Arrangements Date TimeLocation • Special Educator • Individual to interpret Instructional implications of Evaluation results • Authorized Representative of the LEA present time we anticipate the following IEP Team Members will be meeting with us.
+The following ers of the IEP Team do NOT require agreement or consent in writing to be excused from the IEP ag: dayalanment of an IED will include transition planning your shild will be invited to attend Dlaces development of an IEP will include transition planning your child will be invited to attend.
+Please rage this participation.